 Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Sometimes and in some models, low battery voltage or a weak starter can trigger a Crankshaft Position Sensor code.
 Before replacing any parts, recharge or replaced battery.

-The cost of diagnosing the P0335 MERCEDES-BENZ code is 1.0 hour of labor.
+The cost of diagnosing the P0335 Mercedes-Benz code is 1.0 hour of labor.
 The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
 Most auto repairs shops charge between $75 and $150 per hour.

 The crankshaft position sensor (POS) signal is not detected by the Electronic Control Module (ECM) during the first few seconds of engine cranking

 The Crankshaft Position Sensor (CKP) also known as the crank position sensor is an electronic device used in an engine to record the rate at which the crankshaft is spinning.
 This information is used by the Electronic Control Module(ECM) to control ignition and fuel injection.
 The sensor system consists of a rotating part, typically a disc, as well as a static part, the actual sensor.

 When the engine is running, the high and low parts of the teeth cause the gap with the sensor to change.
 The changing gap causes the magnetic field near the sensor to change.
 The change in the magnetic field cause the voltage from the sensor to change.

 Need more information on how to fix the P0335 Mercedes-Benz code?
 Get Access to Factory Service Manuals

-Get the P0335 Mercedes-benz code diagnosed by a professional: Find a repair shop in your area
+Get the P0335 Mercedes-Benz code diagnosed by a professional: Find a repair shop in your area

 Help us improve AutoCodes.com.
-Leave a comment below or tell us if the information above help you fix the code.
-What are the symptoms on your vehicle for the P0335 Mercedes-benz code?
+Leave a comment below or tell us if the information above helps you fix the code.
+What are the symptoms on your vehicle for the P0335 Mercedes-Benz code?
 Have you replaced any parts?

 Any information is appreciated.
 Thanks